Styyx1/ADT/README.md

 4. The download location does not need to be on a SSD but it makes installing a bit faster.
 5. Press the play button to begin.
 6. Go and read through this readme again.
-7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
+7. If the installation is successful, move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.

 ##### Problems with installation
 It is possible that you may encounter an error with Wabbajack when installing.
 Some common issues are listed below.